We’ll take you step-by-step through everything you need to know when starting a business in Alberta.

 Reward or penalize payees

 Giving a little incentive can go a long way.
 Many businesses encourage customers to pay on time with an early payment reward or discount, or a small percentage off the pre-tax cost if the invoice is paid in seven business days or less.

 Some businesses go the other way and charge late fees if invoices aren’t paid on time.
 If you’re going this route, just make sure that all late fees are clearly outlined in your invoice so your customers are aware.

 Dealing with unpaid accounts can be intimidating, but with a system in place it can become part of your process and less of a hassle.
 Set up some meaty guidelines so you and your customer are aware of the process.
 Having collection letter templates makes it easier to send those out, and if you set up a series of time periods when each letter would be sent out, you’re golden!
 All you’ll need to do is press “send.”

 Think it through

-It’s 100% okay to be a bit OCD when it comes to documenting.
-In fact, you should definitely record every past due notice you send, the customer’s responses, and anything else relevant.
+Document, document, document!
+You should definitely record every past due notice you send, the customer’s responses, and anything else relevant.